fish river canyon, Namíbia

 A hirax over the ocher cliffs around Gondwana-Lodge.

-We sleep enough to recharge the energies spent on successive heated trips.
-We wake up at seven.
-An hour later, we're on our way to the nearest edge of Fish River Canyon and its popular viewpoint.
+An hour later, we're on our way to the nearest edge of the Fish River Canyon and its popular viewpoint.

 The Geological Splendor of Fish River Canyon